-The Nebraska Department of Education will continue to work with districts, ESUs, and advocacy partners during the implementation of the ESSA plan in the fall of 2017.
+The Nebraska Department of Education will continue to work with districts, ESUs, and advocacy partners during the implementation of the ESSA plan.
 This outreach will include presentations on changes to AQUESTT resulting from the ESSA plan.
 Similarly, an information campaign sharing what ESSA means for communities, parents and students, and educators will be developed, including one-page informational flyers and a social media campaign.
 Nebraska Department of Education will continue to solicit feedback from stakeholders during the implementation stage to further the commitment to continuous improvement of processes.